-This book is a hybrid between an early chapter book and a picture book and will appeal to those who love Frog and Toad, Charlie and Mouse, or Jack and Annie (Magic Treehouse).
+A hybrid between an early chapter book and a picture book , this book will appeal to those who love Frog and Toad, Charlie and Mouse, or Jack and Annie (Magic Treehouse).
 Divided into 6 short chapters, it is ideal for children aged 5-8 years who want a slightly longer read-aloud story or are beginning to read for themselves.
 If your child enjoys ghost stories with a dash of suspense, this will be for them.

 Release date: June 30, 2020

 |Monsters are always a good start to a children’s book.
 Especially when they are a cute and a little mischievous.
 These monsters were delightful.
 The story was cute and short and the illustrations were colorful and kept my child’s (3) attention.|

 Oh those rascally little monsters…I want to see what happens next.
 Cute story, loved all the repetition between Thomas and the little monsters.

 5.0 This is a fantastic story with clear easy-to-understand language that makes a great book for children to read on their own!
 The story is fun and interesting.
 The illustrations were wonderful and fun!